James-Yu/external-file-card/README.md

 If the note is opened on mobile platforms, this plugin will not try to locate the file, but instead render the following card
 <br /><img src="./images/on_mobile.png" width="300px" />

+### Inline link

+If instead of a card, an inline link is required, this plugin also handles Obsidian URIs in the format of `obsidian://ef#file.pdf` and `obsidian://extfile#file.pdf`.
+Note that the hash `#` cannot be omitted, and the file name or partial path should follow the hash.

+These two URIs work similar to other URLs, i.e., you can use syntax like `[This is the file](obsidian://ef#file.pdf)` to create a link to the external file.
+Clicking on the link will open the file with the default application.

+Similar to code block cards, the link won't do anything on mobile platforms.

 ## Where are the files?